 Then another song plays – Meredith Brooks’ 90s hit ‘Bitch‘.
 When I was in high school, a friend made up a dance to the song, with actions pantomiming the lyrics.
 That friend died when we were thirty years old.

-I got the audience to join in the dance as an act of remembrance, suggesting that it was possible to use our bodies as memorials and that you could even dance yourself a library.
+I get the audience to join in the dance as an act of remembrance, building on Mahler’s words to suggest that it was possible to use our bodies as memorials and that you could even dance yourself a library.

-Once the dance is done, Lesley, LIANZA’s Kat Moody, and Lesley’s teenage son help me to distribute bookshelves and shopping trolleys laden with books around the room.
+Once the dance is done, Lesley and other helpers planted in the audience help me to distribute bookshelves and shopping trolleys laden with books around the room.

 The resources had been hidden backstage earlier in the proceedings by Christchurch Libraries’ Jane Hackett, Danny McNeil, and me.